Here is an explanation of implicit calls to library routines.

 macro, a reasonable default is used.

-This hook determines whether a function from a class of functions fn_class is present at the runtime.
+This hook determines whether a function from a class of functions fn_class is present in the target C library.

 Set this macro to 1 to use the "NeXT" Objective-C message sending conventions by default.
 This calling convention involves passing the object, the selector and the method arguments all at once to the method-lookup library function.
 This is the usual setting when targeting Darwin/Mac OS X systems, which have the NeXT runtime installed.